hashgraph/guardian/README.md

    As examples:

-   following the previous example, the file to configure should be named: `./configs/.env.develop.guardian.system`, this file is already provided in the folder as example, only update the variables OPERATOR_ID, OPERATOR_KEY and HEDERA_NET.
+   following the previous example, the file to configure should be named: `./configs/.env.develop.guardian.system`, this file is already provided in the folder as an example, only update the variables OPERATOR_ID, OPERATOR_KEY and HEDERA_NET.

    ```plaintext
    OPERATOR_ID="..."